Akash-How/Kyber-ai/README.md

 Kyber is a chat-first job assistant built with Next.js + Tambo React SDK for hackathon demos.

+# Development Note

+This project was built with assistance from AI tools to speed up prototyping and iteration, while all final implementation and integration decisions were made by me.

 ## What it demonstrates

 - Generative UI flow where AI selects UI components based on user messages